facebook/react-native-website/docs/platformcolor.md

 });
 ```

 The string value provided to the `PlatformColor` function must match and agree with the same string as it exists on the native platform the app is being run on.
-This means to avoid runtime errors the function should be wrapped in a platform check, either through a `Platform.OS === ‘platform’` or a `Platform.Select()`.
+This means to avoid runtime errors the function should be wrapped in a platform check, either through a `Platform.OS === 'platform'` or a `Platform.Select()`.

 You can find a complete example that demonstrates proper, intended use of PlatformColor in [PlatformColorExample.js](https://github.com/facebook/react-native/blob/master/RNTester/js/examples/PlatformColor/PlatformColorExample.js).